You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 2. Elevated Pushups (Wide & Narrow)

-Why it works: Builds upper body strength without strain on your wrists, shoulders, or core.
+Why it works: Builds upper body strength without straining your wrists, shoulders, or core.

 How to do it: